 Recovery of communities affected by disasters is a long-term affair.
 Much of the business of recovery is performed by community members, both individually and by acting collectively.
 Nevertheless, the management of the long-term recovery by government and other agencies can crucially affect the outcome, as one recent report into the long-term crisis management of the Amsterdam plane crash, at Bijlmermeer on 4th October, 1992, illustrates.
 This disaster involved an Israeli cargo plane which, like many planes, contained depleted uranium as tail ballast.
 It was also subsequently discovered to have been carrying a military cargo, rumoured to include the ingredients for Sarin gas (Boin, van Duin, & Heyse, 2001).

 The study showed that immediately after the disaster most health complaints were mental; but subsequently as the uncertainty and corresponding unease about the cargo of the plane increased, the number of physical complaints increased as well.
 People who were directly involved in the disaster suffered more from PTSD-related symptoms, whereas those living in the wider vicinity of the disaster site suffered mostly from physical problems.
+See also this article on community responses.
 The report argues that the occurrence of physical disorders in the longer term indicates a new form of collective stress (c.f.
 Gulf War Syndrome) (Erikson, 1994), compounded by partially withheld information from authorities, and fuelled by media stories and speculation.

 “The Bijlmer air crash thus became a “long shadow crisis”.
 In an effort to explain the scope and duration of this crisis, we have to make a distinction between first-order or “root” causes (why the plane crashed) and second-order causalities (how government made things worse).
-The apparent success of the initial emergency response seemed to allow for a rapid return to normalization.
+The apparent success of the initial emergency response seemed to allow for a rapid return to normalisation.
 This case shows, however, that things will never be the same after a disaster.
-If public authorities are not aware of the vulnerable texture created by the disaster, their “routine” approach to a traumatized community may give rise to a host of unintended and undesirable consequences” (Boin, van Duin, & Heyse, 2001 p.
+If public authorities are not aware of the vulnerable texture created by the disaster, their “routine” approach to a traumatised community may give rise to a host of unintended and undesirable consequences” (Boin, van Duin, & Heyse, 2001 p.
 228).